Significant-Gravitas/AutoGPT/README.md

 - To add requirements `poetry add requirement`.
 - To run in venv `poetry run python script.py`

-Feel free to merge with `main` at will (but also to ask for review) - if you can't send msg in R&D chat for access.
+Feel free to create prs to merge with `main` at will (but also feel free to ask for review) - if you can't send msg in R&D chat for access.

 If you push at any point and break things - it'll happen to everyone - fix it asap.
 Step 1 is to revert `main` to last working commit